microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOAuth2PermissionGrant.md

 A1bC2dE3f...
 00001111-aaaa-2222-bbbb-3333cccc4444 Principal      412be9d1-1460-4061-8eed-cca203fcb215 aaaaaaaa-bbbb-cccc-1111-222222222222 openid profile U...
 ```

-This example demonstrates how to get top two OAuth2PermissionGrant object for a service principal in Microsoft Entra ID.
+This example demonstrates how to get top two OAuth2PermissionGrant objects for a service principal in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the service principal object ID.
+- `-ObjectId` parameter specifies the service principal Id.

 ## Parameters